 global.ascx.
-Registering a new dashboard follows a similar path.
-During the application start-up, you will need to register the panel with Umbraco.
-After it has been registered it will be displayed whenever a content editor logs-in with the correct permissions to view it.
+After this dashboard has been registered, it will be displayed whenever a content editor logs into the backend with the correct permissions to view it.

 UmbracoAuthorizedController.
 Inheriting from

-If everything has been set-up correctly when you look within the backend you should see something similar to this:
+The component will need to be registered with a composer (see this tutorial if you get stuck).
+If everything has been set up correctly, when you look within the backend you should see something similar to this: